+Flow is the joy of doing something for the sake of doing it.
 After various interviews with poets, dancers, chess players, and others, Csikszentmihalyi wrote the book titled Flow and defined it as: “A state in which people are so involved in an activity that nothing else seems to matter.”

 In education, this can be seen in challenging assignments that lead to learning.
-In the area of sports, athletes are pushed to the limit to improve mastery.
-In the workplace, a project can leave an employee feeling that they are “in the zone.”
+In the area of sports, athletes are pushed to the limit to improve their mastery.
+In the workplace, a project can leave an employee feeling that they are in the zone of flow.

 How to Achieve Flow